davenverse/shellfish/docs/tutorial/creating_cli.md

 We hope you enjoyed this tutorial and learned a lot about how to use Shellfish in a real-world application.

 ### Exercise
-We used a hardcoded path to store our contacts.
+We used a hard-coded path to store our contacts.

 But what if we want to change the path to another location?
 Or maybe have multiple locations with different contacts?

-Try to modify the application so the user can initialise and change the location of a contact book on a specific path and then use that path to store the contacts.
+Try to modify the application, so the user can initialise and change the location of a contact book on a specific path and then use that path to store the contacts.

 To do that, you can create two new commands, `init` and `change` that will create a new contact book and change the current contact book, respectively.